 - Taste the sauce and adjust the seasonings.
 I added a little more salt, pepper and another teaspoon of vinegar at the end to liven it up.

 If you cook it too long, your sweet potatoes will get mushy, not a terrible thing!
 The original recipe called for fresh sage and thyme, but since I only had dried I used them instead.
 If you do use fresh, which would be delicious, you'll want to increase the amounts to about 2 teaspoons of each.
-Serving size: 1 chicken thigh + 3/4 cup sweet potato-shallot mixture 6 *SmartPoints (Green plan) 6 *SmartPoints (Blue plan) 3 *SmartPoints (Purple plan) 8 *PointsPlus (Old plan)
+Serving size: 1 chicken thigh + ¾ cup sweet potato-shallot mixture Click here to see your WW PersonalPoints for this recipe and track it in the WW app or site.
+6 *SmartPoints (Green plan) 6 *SmartPoints (Blue plan) 3 *SmartPoints (Purple plan) 8 *PointsPlus (Old plan)